canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 =============

 Currently we are testing if any interface has access to the internet in our demo test.
-This may now be exactly what we want.
+This may not be exactly what we want.
 When testing a device we may want to plug in every interface and test them all just to be sure that they all work.
 Ideally, the test that we want to do is the same for each interface.